Programming & Data Processing

 Marco 8 A

-Select or type the separator you want between values in the output.
-Common choices include commas (,), tabs, pipes (|), or semicolons (;).
-The default comma works well for CSV-compatible output.
+Select or type the separator you want between values.
+Commas (,), tabs, pipes (|), semicolons (;), whatever you need.
+The default comma is fine for CSV output.

-Step 4: Ignore Columns (Optional)
+Step 4: Ignore columns (optional)

-Step 5: Convert and Copy
+Step 5: Convert and copy

 Name,Score,Grade